Ebazhanov/linkedin-skill-assessments-quizzes/ruby-on-rails/ruby-on-rails-quiz.md

 - [ ] It preloads the images files using asset pipeline.
 - [ ] It selects only portfolios that have an image attached.
 - [ ] It includes the number of associated images when determining how many records to return.
-- [x] It will execute two database queries of 21 database queries.
+- [x] It will execute two database queries instead of 21 database queries.

 #### Q67.
 What is RVM?